h3dema/bwping-udp/docs/bwping-server.md

     -p port | server UDP port to listen to, default = 5001 (UDP LISTENING on -p port) -d | run server as a daemon
     -6 | connect using IPv6
-    -s wlan-if | print received signal and noise power in dBm of interface wlan-if Miscellaneous | |
+    -s wlan-if | collect received signal and noise power in dBm of interface wlan-if Miscellaneous | |
     -q | quiet
     -h | print this help message and quit